dvallesp/AVISM/README.md

    When this type of input is selected, the code expects a `bin_file_partXXXXX` binary file.
 The user must specify an `iteration` or `snapshot` number `XXXXX`, as this allow the code to be run on several iterations without stopping.
 If this feature is not needed (for example analysing a galaxy survey), one can    simply provide **AVISM** with a bin_file_part00001 file and tell the code to find voids just in iteration `1`.
 Moreover, `bin_file_partXXXXX` files must be inside the `path_to_AVISM/input_data` directory.

    The python script `tools/uchuu2avism.py` serves as an example to properly prepare a particle input from a simulation output (in this case, a halo catalogue from [Mini-Uchuu](https://www.skiesanduniverses.org/Simulations/Uchuu/).
-Similarly, `tools/galaxy_survey.py` shows how to prepare a galaxy survey input (2MRS [John P. Huchra et al 2012 ApJS 199 26](https://iopscience.iop.org/article/10.1088/0067-0049/199/2/26) in that case).
+Similarly, `tools/galaxy_survey.py` shows how to prepare a simple galaxy survey input (2MRS [John P. Huchra et al 2012 ApJS 199 26](https://iopscience.iop.org/article/10.1088/0067-0049/199/2/26) in that case), although we strongly recommend preprocessing galaxy surveys with external tools such as [CORAS](https://github.com/rlilow/CORAS), [Neural Networks](https://github.com/rlilow/2MRS-NeuralNet), or utilising constrained simulations of the Local Universe [Manticore-Local](https://arxiv.org/abs/2505.10682) to obtain full reconstructions/descriptions of the density and velocity fields (non-linear in the last two examples), thus allowing to fully leverage the void finder capabilities.

 3. **Grid input:** `Option 2`

-   If an AMR simulation snapshot is previosly processed and transformed into a uniform grid or if, for instance, an external tool such as [CORAS](https://github.com/rlilow/CORAS) is used to reconstruct the velocity and density fields from a galaxy survey on a uniform grid, the user may need to apply **AVISM** directly on this data structure.
+   If an AMR simulation snapshot is previosly processed and transformed into a uniform grid or if, for instance, the reconstruction of the density and velocity fields from a galaxy survey has been carried out by an external tool on a uniform grid, the user may need to apply **AVISM** directly on this data structure.
 In this case, the grid input must provide the following information:

    * `float32: ZETA`
    * `float32(1:NX,1:NY,1:NZ): DELTA`